|10||Summer 2017||Amended, approved and issued||Summer 2018|

 Types of Homework

-A variety of homework activities are set including reading, spellings, times tables, research, redrafting, design activities, speaking and listening, science, active learn, My Maths, phonics etc. All tasks are appropriate to the ability of the child.
+A variety of homework activities are set including reading, spellings, times tables, research, redrafting, design activities, speaking and listening, science, Active Learn, My Maths, phonics etc. Usually tasks are appropriate to the ability of the child or match their age related expectations.
 Some children may take additional ‘challenge homework’ or complete pupil passport work.
 There is an expectation that children complete homework tasks to the best of their ability and on time.

 Role of Parents/Carers

 Parents have a primary role to play in their child’s education and homework is a vital part.
 Parents are asked to support their child to complete homework tasks that are set.
 A lunchtime club is provided for children who have a genuine difficulty completing the work at home or fail to complete the work.